-Sharon Weinberger is a national security reporter with a focus on science and technology issues.
+Sharon Weinberger is a former National Security Editor at The Intercept, with a focus on science and technology issues.

 Facing Growing Encryption, Law Enforcement Recommends More Informants